The Business Council opposes this legislation for several reasons.

 Second, we are concerned that this legislation will require contractors to revamp their data collection systems just created for the exclusive purpose of filing reports mandated by EO 162.
 This legislation allows the Office of State Comptroller to adopt regulations on “the content and the timely and property filing” of equal pay reports by contractors.
 The bill mandates that these reports “... shall include, but not be limited to, a summary of the contractor's workforce pay averages, calculated by job category, gender, race, and ethnicity, and the difference between pay averages in each category, expressed as an absolute percentage.”
 These proposed reporting requirements are different than those mandated under the EO, and the bill allows the Comptroller to demand additional information, and/or more frequent reporting.

-Finally, each of these reporting mandates will only, at best, provide a very incomplete assessment of an employer’s pay or pay equity practices.
-Research shows that factors such as work experience, career interruptions, the average weekly hours worked, and other factors have a significant impact on total wages, and inclusion of these factors significantly reduce calculations of wage gaps.
+Third, these reporting mandates will provide a very incomplete assessment of an employer’s pay or pay equity practices.
+Research shows that factors such as work experience, career interruptions, the average weekly hours worked, and other factors have a significant impact on total wages, and inclusion of these factors significantly reduce or eliminate calculations of wage gaps.
 However, none of these additional factors would be captured in these reporting mandates.
 To do so, for all employees of all contractors would be an even more unworkable data collection and reporting mandate.

 Importantly, New York State has robust laws addressing workplace discrimination and wage payment.
-In addition, the state legislature is considering other legislation intended to result in more fair wages, such as A.5308 (Crespo), which would prohibit employers from inquiring about past salary histories of job applicants.
+In addition, the state legislature has recently passed other legislation intended to result in more fair wages, such as Chapter 94, Laws of 2019, which prohibits employers from inquiring about past salary histories of job applicants.

-We believe this legislation is unnecessary given existing state and federal reporting mandates, and could result in additional, costly data collection and reporting requirements on state contractors.
+We believe this legislation is unnecessary given existing state reporting mandates, and could result in additional, costly data collection and reporting requirements on state contractors.

 For these reasons, the Business Council opposes adoption of S.1482 / A.7169.